Summeli/summeli.com/_posts/2023-02-04-reverse-engineering-danske.md

 ## Conclusions

-For me it seems that Danske does not care much about thei mobile app.
+For me it seems that Danske does not care much about their mobile app.
 It's a big mess.
 I would like to ask them to update the app to include the open source licenses, but it seems that they have even bigger issues with the development.